bluesky/tiled/docs/source/how-to/register.md

 which is a shorthand for:

-1. Walk a directory tree, identifying formats it recognizes, ingesting their metadata, structure, and filepaths into a database for efficient search and random access.
+1. Walk a directory tree to identify formats it recognizes and then ingest their metadata, structure, and filepaths into a database for efficient search and random access.
 2. Start a server that uses that data.